 The Tripp Trapp sure didn't disappoint when it came to quality, and there is no doubt that the product is sturdy and stable as they come.
 The durable European beech wood it is constructed of is a natural material and consequently has a rich surface with natural pattern variation and color combinations.
 To make the deal even more enticing, Stokke transports all its high chairs in an environmentally friendly way that reduces emissions.
 Furthermore, we loved that they took the extra step to get a safety certification from JPMA.
 Way to go, Stokke.

 Ease of Set Up

 It took us an average of about 14 minutes to set up this chair, which is longer than average.
 It comes unassembled with many different parts to puzzle out.
-The screws were a bit difficult to get started, and unlike the Peg Perego Siesta which had a pictures-only instruction manual which we liked, this one has only words and no pictures.
+The screws were a bit difficult to get started, and the manual uses only words and no pictures.

 Footprint and Portability

 The Tripp Trapp did quite well regarding footprint and portability.
 It had the smallest footprint of all nine chairs, something to keep in mind if you have a smaller kitchen or dining area.
 The company added gliders to the chair that lengthen the back legs to provide additional backward stability as well as make it easier to push back from the table without fear of tipping.
 We think this something you will surely appreciate for safety's sake as well as the added convenience.
 So, although this chair has no wheels, we did not have any trouble maneuvering it around our kitchen and dining areas.